Search Knowledge Base by Keyword

 1. Columns with Visible set to No are signified by an icon of an eye with a slash through it

-3. Hyperlink – Display a hyperlink to the asset (Name, Lookup, Lookup Alias, Link and Linked Name fields only
+3. Hyperlink – Display a hyperlink to the data record (Name, Lookup, Lookup Alias, Link, and Linked Name fields only)

 1. Select the properties to build the hyperlink